People all over New Zealand are in shock at the news that someone said something racist on talkback radio.

 Vodafone, Spark and other organisations sensibly pulled their advertising from MagicTalk in the wake of the latest controversy, citing incompatibility with their values.
 They’re right.
 But I expect advertising will quietly resume at some point in the future once this particular controversy has blown over, at least until the next one comes along.

-So, by all means, complain to the toothless BSA when someone says something terrible, and wait for the broadcaster to either be let off the hook or be hit with a paltry $3000 fine, but you’ll do much better complaining to the advertisers.
+So, if you’re mad as hell and aren’t going to take it anymore, by all means, complain to the toothless BSA when someone says something terrible, and wait for the broadcaster to either be let off the hook or be hit with a paltry $3000 fine, but you’ll do much better complaining to the advertisers.
 Broadcasters don’t really care about BSA rulings or fines.
 In fact, they often welcome them.
 It means their audience is engaged and, as the controversy breaks into other media, it guarantees them more attention.
 But if their source of revenue starts leaving, they freak out - and their revenue sources will leave, if encouraged to, because most of the big corporations who advertise on radio are risk-averse and hate being attached to controversy.
 I genuinely believe it’s the only way for these media organisations to change.